JonnySB/makers-007-engineering-project-1/design.md

     When I look at listings
     I want to only see available listings.

-Follow up questions:
+# Client questions:

-- Does the client want proper authentication/ login for any user using the web-app.
+- Do you want authentication/ login for any user using the web-app.
-- Do you want a view for the host and a view for the guests.
+- Do you want a view for the host and a view for the guests?